thorek1/MacroModelling.jl/paper.md

 ```

 ![Impulse response to a positive 1 standard deviation shock.\label{fig:irf__RBC__ϵ_z__1}](irf__RBC__ϵᶻ__1.png)
-Figure \autoref{fig:irf__RBC__ϵ_z__1} shocks both the level, percent deviation from the non stochastic steady steady (NSSS) as well as the NSSS itself.
-Note that the code to generate the impulse response function (IRF) contains only the equations, parameter values, and the command to plot.
+The plot shows both the level, percent deviation from the non stochastic steady steady (NSSS) as well as the NSSS itself.
+Note that the code to generate the impulse response function (IRF) plot contains only the equations, parameter values, and the command to plot.

 # Statement of need